Anurag-30/knowledge-base/05-PostgresSql/03-DML VS DDL/Readme.md

 `DML` stands for Data Manipulation Langauge where it directly deals with actual data inside the tables.
 INSERT , UPDATE and DELETE falls under DML. <br />

-INSERT --> used to inse
+INSERT --> used to insert a new record into the database.